All of the Glitter Makeup Inspo You Need This Holiday Season and Beyond

 IMaxTree.

-Do It For the (Holo)Gram
+Do It for the (Holo)Gram

 When the light hits silver glitter just right, it's totally iridescent, making for a gorge look to brighten your eyes.